quincy/matchers-presentation/presentation/slides.md

 ---

 # Given, When, Then
-* Given describes the state of the system before you test           <!-- .element: class="fragment" data-fragment-index="1" -->
+* Given some context                                            <!-- .element: class="fragment" data-fragment-index="1" -->
-* When describes the behavior you're testing                        <!-- .element: class="fragment" data-fragment-index="2" -->
+* When some action is carried out                               <!-- .element: class="fragment" data-fragment-index="2" -->
-* Then describes the changes you expect as a result of the behavior <!-- .element: class="fragment" data-fragment-index="3" -->
+* Then a particular set of observable consequences should occur <!-- .element: class="fragment" data-fragment-index="3" -->

 Matchers help us out in the Given and Then sections.            <!-- .element: class="fragment" data-fragment-index="4" -->

+Note: Specification by Example

 ---